 Our main programs are networking, access to capital, mentorship, and education.
 In our efforts, we are driven to inspire all LGBTQ entrepreneurs to achieve new heights.

 StartOut is expanding our reach online to help ensure that every LGBTQ entrepreneur has a supportive environment to thrive in their industry and career.
-StartOut is significantly upgrading its tools and services to assist LGBTQ entrepreneurs in connecting directly with other like-minded professionals and service providers, in order to help their businesses succeed.
+StartOut is significantly upgrading its tools and services to assist LGBTQ entrepreneurs in connecting directly with other like-minded professionals, service providers and LGBTQ groups online, in order to help their businesses succeed.

-We count on you, our members, to spread the word, bring in other aspiring and successful entrepreneurs and their friends and allies, and engage with us.
+We count on you, our LGBTQ entrepreneurs and members, to spread the word, bring in other aspiring and successful entrepreneurs and their friends and allies, and engage with us.
 Numbers matter.
 And so will your engagement to create value for yourself and others.

 Lorenzo is the co-founder and CEO of The Social Edge, a tech startup and maker of Contempo, the leading content amplification and distribution platform based around social media communities and influencers.
 He is also a Tony-Nominated Broadway producer and the co-creator and producer of Allegiance, the 2015 Broadway musical starring George Takei, whose social-media footprint he helped create in developing Allegiance and which led to the creation of The Social Edge.
 He was a co-founder of Powerset (now Bing) and is an active investor, board member, and advisor for startups in the consumer and enterprise space.